Back to Journal

 Taxable Value × Millage Rate = Annual Property Tax

-For Orange County in 2024–2025, the combined millage rate — county government, school board, and applicable municipal levies — is approximately 20.18 mills for most unincorporated areas.
-That equals $2,018 per $100,000 of taxable value.
+For Orange County in 2025, the combined millage rate — county government, school board, water management, library, and applicable special districts — is approximately 16.2 mills for most unincorporated areas (per the Orange County Property Appraiser's 2025 final millage).
+That equals about $1,620 per $100,000 of taxable value.

-Properties inside city limits (Orlando, Apopka, Ocoee, Winter Garden, etc.) carry additional municipal millage, so their total rates run slightly higher — typically 22–24 mills depending on the city.
+Properties inside city limits (Orlando, Apopka, Ocoee, Winter Garden, etc.) carry additional municipal millage, so their total rates run higher — inside the City of Orlando the combined rate is about 18.1 mills, and a handful of special districts run into the 19s.

 The Property Appraiser's office determines your "just value" (market value) each January 1st.
 That just value, reduced by any exemptions you qualify for, becomes your taxable value.
 Multiply by the millage rate, and you have your tax bill.